nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 * The fields that can be specified include the venue's `VENUE_NAME`, `CAPACITY`, `DESCRIPTION`, and `TAG`.
 At least one field must be provided.
 * Matching is case-insensitive, and partial matching on a keyword is not accepted to reduce the number of unrelated search results for greater convenience in searching.
 * Only for the `NAME` and `DESCRIPTION` fields, multiple keywords can be provided and must be separated by whitespace.
 Matching is successful as long as a person's name contains words that fully matches any of the specified keywords.
-* The provision of empty `TAG` and `DESCRIPTION` fields are accepted.
+* The provision of an empty `DESCRIPTION` field is accepted.

 Example:
 * `find_venue v/Victoria Hall max/50` shows a list of venues whose name contains words that fully matches any of the two specified venue name keywords `Victoria` and `Hall`.
 The venue must also have a maximum capacity of at least `50`.
-* `find_venue t/ d/` shows a list of venues that do not have description and tags.
+* `find_venue d/` shows a list of venues that do not have description.

 ### 3.5.
 Booking